obetomuniz/obetomuniz/README.md

 💼&nbsp;&nbsp;**[SeuJob.Tech](https://seujob.tech)**

-SeuJob.Tech is a place that index the best job positions in Brazil for Software Developers.
+SeuJob.Tech is a place that index the best job openings in Brazil for Software Developers.

 🔺&nbsp;&nbsp;[Minas Dev](https://minasdev.org)